 The carrying values of these assets are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amounts may not be recoverable.
 An impairment loss is recorded in the period in which it is determined that the carrying amount is not recoverable.
 We estimate the fair value of these intangible and fixed assets using an income approach.
 This requires the Company to make long-term forecasts of its future revenues and costs related to the assets subject to review.
 These forecasts require assumptions about demand for the Company s products and services, future market conditions and technological developments.
-The forecasts are dependent upon assumptions regarding oil and gas prices, the general outlook for economic growth worldwide, available financing for the Company's customers, political stability in major oil and gas producing areas, and the potential obsolescence of various types of equipment we sell, among other factors.
+The forecasts are dependent upon assumptions regarding oil and gas prices, the general outlook for economic growth worldwide, available financing for the Company s customers, political stability in major oil and gas proces, the general outlook for economic growth worldwide, available financing for the Company s customers, political stability in major oil and gas prices, the general outlook for economic growth worldwide, available financing for the Company s customers, political stability in major oil and gas producing areas, and the potential obsolescence of various types of equipment we sell, among other factors.
 The financial and credit market volatility directly impacts our fair value measurement through our income forecast as well as our weighted-average cost of capital, both key assumptions used in our calculation.
-Changes to these assumptions, including, but not limited to: sustained declines in worldwide rig counts below current analysts-forecasts, collapse of spot and futures prices for oil and gas, significant deterioration of external financing for our customers, higher risk premiums or higher cost of equity, or any other significant adverse economic news could require a provision for impairment in a future period.
-Due to significant declines in the Company s stock price and oil and gas commodity prices, coupled with unprecedented turbulence in the credit markets, the Company determined a triggering event occurred in the fourth quarter of 2008.
-The Company performed an impairment analysis at December 31, 2008 which did not result in an impairment charge.
+Changes to these assumptions, including, but not limited to: sustained declines in worldwide rig counts below current analysts forecasts, collapse of spot and futures prices for oil and gas, significant deterioration of external financing for our customers, higher risk premiums or higher cost of equity, or any other significant adverse economic news could require a provision for impairment in a future period.